-Also, she is always trying to get her 7yr. old sister to do things which she knows are not right.
-For example, my 7yr. old told me the other day that her sister told her to take a toy ring from a house we were visiting.
+Also, she is always trying to get her 7-year-old sister to do things that she knows are not right.
+For example, my 7 year old told me the other day that her sister told her to take a toy ring from a house we were visiting.
 I know that she does these things because I myself have heard her in the past.
 How do you handle dishonesty and trust issues?
 I love her dearly and am deeply concerned by her behaviors.

 I had a few foster daughters that didn't know how to communicate honestly.
 There is usually a reason why people choose this behavior.
-You will probably want to question why she doesn't feel that it is safe to speak the truth.
-Some people are just private by nature, or really introverted, and some people have been punished instead of praised when they have told the truth in the past, and so don't see a difference between the two things.
+You will probably want to question why she doesn't feel that it's safe to speak the truth.
+Some people are just private by nature, or really introverted, and some people have been punished instead of praised when they've told the truth in the past, and so don't see a difference between the two things.
 If she isn't just an introvert, she might have thought that she would get signs of frustration or a lecture about safety if she reported the burning incident.
-Maybe she made a bad choice which caused the burn and doesn't want to report that.
+Maybe she made a bad choice that caused the burn and doesn't want to report that.

 First, you should have a counseling session with your daughter.
-Invite her to stay up late one evening and open some ice cream for the two of you to share.
-Tell her that you want to have a great talk with her but there is a rule you have for the talk; if you ask a question to her, or if she asks a question to you, you both have to tell whatever you think and you can't say, "I don't know".
+Invite her to stay up late one evening.
+Enjoy some ice cream or some other favorite snack together.
+Tell her that you want to have a great talk with her, but there's a rule you have for the talk: if you ask her a question, or if she asks you a question, then both of you have to tell whatever you think and you can't say, "I don't know."
 Shake on the agreement.
-Pray with her for the spirit in your conversation.
+Pray with her for the Spirit to be present during your conversation.
 Tell her that you know that when she said... that is was a lie, and when she did... that it was a lie, and when she didn't... it was dishonest, etc. Expose everything you know in the kindest voice possible.
-Tell her that you haven't said things in the past because you hoped she would choose to be honest all on her own, but that you knew.
-Tell her any story you might feel appropriate about when you might have been dishonest as a child, if you don't think it will give her new ideas.
-Tell her the psychology of lying like I explained earlier; about the feelings associated with lying.
+Tell her that you haven't said things in the past because you hoped she would choose to be honest all on her own.
+Tell her any story you might feel appropriate when you might have been dishonest as a child (as long as you don't think it will give her new ideas), and what you later learned from it.
+Tell her the psychology of lying (like I explained earlier), and about the feelings associated with lying.
 Make all of this really brief and loving.
 No lectures!
 Then simply ask, "Do you want to stop lying?"
 Let her talk a lot and have a natural conversation about it.
 Encourage her to ask you questions that she wants answers to as well.
 Tell her what your plan is to help her with her honesty issues.
 Agree upon it together.
 Pray for help with the plan.

-Set up a negative consequence for dishonesty.
-Ours is 30 minutes of honest work.
-I check it off to make sure it was done honestly.
-You will need to decide what would be most motivating for your daughter. *Note: Sometimes you really won't be able to tell if she was dishonest or not.
+NOTE: Sometimes you really won't be able to tell if she was dishonest or not.
 I don't like giving negative consequences when someone wasn't really dishonest, because this can encourage lying.
 BUT, if you don't catch everything, you could also be reinforcing a lie.
 This could be worse.
-She needs to know that if you feel she isn't being truthful or doing something dishonest, even if you can't prove it, she will earn a negative consequence.
-She is addicted to dishonest behaviors, so you have to assume the worst until you have seen her be able to control her impulse to choose dishonesty.
+She needs to know that if you feel she isn't being truthful or doing something dishonest, even if you can't prove it, she'll earn a negative consequence.
+She's addicted to dishonest behaviors, so you have to assume the worst until you've seen her demonstrate she's able to control her impulse to choose dishonesty.
 Explain this to her.
 Also, don't ever show excitement about telling her she earned a negative consequence.
-Make sure you always show her you are disappointed, but you know she will get it soon.**
+Make sure you always show her you are disappointed, but you know she will get it soon.

 Choose a positive consequence for being honest!
 What motivates her?
 Have an honesty tally sheet.
 If she communicates honestly, whether in a talking session or when questioned or in actions, she earns a mark and lots of praise.
-If she earns a lot of marks in the day then she earns a reward out of a snack bag etc. This is a great system.
+If she earns a lot of marks in the day, then she earns some type of reward (a snack, extra play time, a walk with mommy or daddy, etc. This is a great system.
 You have complete control over this.
-If you see she is really trying to communicate honestly that day and she doesn't have enough marks yet, then you can come to her and say that you want to do some honesty practice for marks.
-Ask her questions etc. and reward her for her honest statements.
+If you see she's really trying to communicate honestly that day and she doesn't have enough marks yet, then you can come to her and say that you want to do some honesty practice for marks.
+Ask her questions and reward her for her honest statements.
 The idea is to focus more on having positive honesty interactions than negative dishonesty interactions.
-Positive motivates.
+Positive motivates!

-Do SODAS daily for a while.
-Oral and written.
+Do SODAS daily for a while; oral and written.
 All the SODAS should be honesty ones.
 She should get a certain amount of marks for these.
-Then she will look forward to problem solving this behavior more.
+Then she'll look forward to problem solving this behavior more.